patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 * Resource Versioning
 * Secrets management

 As Free and Open Source Software(FOSS), Kubernetes can be self hosted, third-party hosted, or managed as it is hosted.
-Anthos is google's implementation of that designed to connect to the popular clouds and on-premises.
+Anthos is Google's implementation of that designed to connect to the popular clouds and on-premises.

 #### Kubernetes Cluster Architecture